A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Possible relationship between ultra-chaos and turbulence

-Without loss of generality, let us consider the case of $A=1.0$, $B=0.7$ and $0 \leq C \leq 0.43$.
-As reported by \citet{podvigina1994non}, the Reynolds number $Re=50$ corresponds to a turbulent flow if the initial velocity field $\mathbf{u}_{ABC}$ is under a small disturbance at order of magnitude $10^{-3}$.
-Such kind of turbulent flow is solved numerically in $t\in[0,500]$: the spatial domain $[-\,\pi,+\pi]^3$ is discretized by a uniform mesh with $128^3$ points for the spatial Fourier expansion, where the maximum grid spacing is less than the minimum Kolmogorov scale \cite{pope2001turbulent}, and the $3/2$ rule for dealiasing \cite{pope2001turbulent} is used, with the time-step $\triangle t=10^{-3}$.
+Many papers \citep{dombre1986chaotic, Mezic2002PoF, Podvigina2006PD} have been published in this field.
+For example, \cite{Podvigina2006PD} analyzed the bifurcation of the ABC flow and reported the supercritical Hopf bifurcation and route to chaos through tori doubling.
+Without loss of generality, let us consider here the ABC flow in the case of $A=1$, $B=0.7$ and $0 \leq C \leq 0.43$.
+Unlike other researchers \citep{dombre1986chaotic, Mezic2002PoF, Podvigina2006PD}, here we mainly focus on the ultra-chaotic motion of fluid particles.
+As reported by \citet{podvigina1994non}, the Reynolds number $Re=50$ corresponds to a turbulent flow if the initial velocity field $\mathbf{u}_{ABC}$ experiences small disturbances of the order of magnitude $10^{-3}$.
+This kind of turbulent flow is solved numerically in $t\in[0,500]$: the spatial domain $[-\,\pi, +\,\pi)^3$ is discretized by a uniform mesh with $128^3$ points for the spatial Fourier expansion, where the maximum grid spacing is less than the minimum Kolmogorov scale \citep{pope2001turbulent}, and the $3/2$ rule for dealiasing \citep{pope2001turbulent} is used, with the time step $\triangle t=10^{-3}$.